EighteenZi/rocksdb_wiki/Rocksdb-Architecture-Guide.md

 Snapshots are not persisted across database restarts: a reload of the rocksdb library (via a server restart) would release all pre-existing snapshots.

 ### Prefix Iterators
 Most LSM engines cannot support an efficient RangeScan api because it needs to look into every data file.
 But most applications do not do pure-random scans of key ranges in the database; instead applications typically scan within a key-prefix.
 Rocksdb uses this to its advantage.
-There is a PrefixTransform api that allows an application to specify a key-prefix.
-Rocksdb uses this to store blooms for this prefix and can avoid looking into data files when a RangeScan is performed within that prefix.
+Applications can configure a prefix_extractor to specify a key-prefix.
+Rocksdb uses this to store blooms for every key-prefix.
+A iterator that specifies a prefix (via ReadOptions) will use these bloom bits to avoid looking into data files that do not contain keys with the specified key-prefix.

 ### Updates
 There is a Put api that can insert a single key-value to the database.
 A WriteBatch api allows multiple keys-values to be inserted atomically into the database.
 The database guarantees that all the keys-values in a single WriteBatch call will either be inserted into the database or none of them will be inserted into the database.

 ### Persistency
 Rocksdb has a transaction log.
 All Puts are stored in a in-memory buffer called the memtable as well as optionally inserted into a transaction log.
-Each Put has a bunch of flags specified via WriteOptions.
+Each Put has a set of flags specified via WriteOptions.
 The WriteOptions can specify whether the Put should be inserted into the transaction log.
 Also, the WriteOptions can specify whether a sync call is issued to the transaction log before a Put is declared to be committed.

 Internally, rocksdb uses a batch-commit mechanism to batch transactions into the transaction log so that it can potentially commit multiple transactions using a single sync call.